leon-bw/Racket-Up-Client/README.md

 ## Overview

 It is a platform to help connect individuals who want to meet up and play Tennis, Squash or Badminton.
 When a user signs up you you say what sports you're interested in, your skill level, location and times you're available to play or meet up for a game.
 You can add and chat with friends, who you play with regularly.
-Users can also add rating and reviews for tennis locations/venues

 ### Problem